The Canadian Charter of Rights and Freedoms: What Every Citizenship Applicant Must Know

 What to Remember for the Test

-- Habeas corpus: right to challenge unlawful detention, from English common law
+- Habeas corpus: the right to challenge unlawful detention.

-- Charter preamble: "supremacy of God and the rule of law"
+- Charter preamble: mentions the "supremacy of God and the rule of law."

-- Four fundamental freedoms: conscience/religion, thought/expression/press, peaceful assembly, association
+- The four fundamental freedoms: conscience/religion, thought/expression/press, peaceful assembly, and association.

-- Six responsibilities: obeying the law, voting, self/family, jury duty, volunteering, protecting heritage/environment
+- The six responsibilities: obeying the law, voting, self/family care, jury duty, volunteering, and protecting heritage/environment.

-- Men and women are equal under the law
+- Men and women hold equal status under the law.

-- Multiculturalism is a fundamental characteristic of Canadian heritage
+- Multiculturalism: a fundamental characteristic of Canadian identity.

 Common Mistakes on Test Day

-Thinking jury service is optional: Serving on a jury when called is legally required.
-The guide describes it as a privilege, but it is also an obligation.
-You cannot simply decline.
+Thinking jury service is optional: Many applicants believe they can simply decline a jury summons.
+You cannot.
+The guide calls it a privilege, but legally, it is an obligation.